opro/opro/README.md

       end
 ```

-By default all OAuth access is blacklisted.
+By default, all OAuth access is blacklisted.
 To whitelist all access, add `allow_oauth!` to your `ApplicationController` (this is not recommended).
 The best practice is to add `allow_oauth!` or `disallow_oauth` to each and every controller.

-That should be all you need to do to get setup, congrats you're now able to authenticate users using OAuth!!
+That should be all you need to do to get set up.
+Congrats, you're now able to authenticate users using OAuth!!

 ## Use it